Offblink/Huh/README.md

 # *Huh* - README

-*Huh* is developed for OCR+Translating for games' dialogue and so on.
+*Huh* is developed by OCR+Translating for games' dialogue and so on.

 When your command of certain language stucks you into confusion, *Huh* it and all becomes clear.